 Which courses do I take?

-At a minimum, dentists, physicians and registered nurses who would like to be trained as an injector will need to take PTIFA’s Level 1 (Advanced Anatomy and Introduction to Botox®) online course and Level 2 course (Basic Botox®: Cosmetic Upper Face & Bruxism).
+At a minimum, dentists, physicians and registered nurses who would like to be trained as an injector will need to take PTIFA’s Level 1 (Advanced Anatomy and Introduction to Botulinum Toxin & Dermal Filler) online course and Level 2 course (Basic Botulinum Toxin: Cosmetic Upper Face & Bruxism).
 Upon completion of Level 2, participants will be able to offer botulinum toxin services to their patients for treating the upper-face cosmetically (forehead, frontalis, crows feet) as well as therapeutically for bruxism treatment (TMD/clenching/grinding/headaches).
-After they have treated 20 different patient cases (and meet any other requirements outlined by their regulatory body), they can attend Level 3 which covers Botox® for treating the mid-face, lower-face and neck cosmetically, as well as for myofascial pain (TMD, bruxing, grinding, headaches/migraines).
-After they have treated 20 different Level 3 cases (and meet any other requirements outlined by their regulatory board), the can attend the Level 4 course, which covers facial dermal fillers & Botox® for deep muscles of mastication.
+After they have proficiency with the injection techniques from Level 2 (and meet any other requirements outlined by their regulatory body), they can attend Level 3 which covers Botox® for treating the mid-face, lower-face and neck cosmetically, as well as for myofascial pain (TMD, bruxing, grinding, headaches/migraines).
+They can then attend the Level 4 course, which covers the introductory use of facial dermal fillers.

 We recommend that each participant shares their Level 1 log-in information with their team members, and also registers them for proper training at the Level 2 course.
-For more information on educational requirements, please contact your regulatory board, or email us at [email protected] or call us toll-free at 1-855-681-0066.
+For information on scope of practice and educational requirements, please contact your regulatory board.
+You can also email us for training information at email@example.com or call toll-free at 1-855-681-0066.